mcu-tools/mcuboot/boot/cypress/BlinkyApp/BlinkyApp.md

 `MCUBootApp` can upgrade an image either by overwriting the image from a secondary slot to a primary slot or by swapping the two images.
 To build `BlinkyApp` for different upgrade modes choose flash map JSON file with the corresponding suffix - either `_swap_` or `_overwrite_`.
 But hold in the mind, that `MCUBootApp` and `BlinkyApp` should use the same flash map file!
-For example: to building `MCUBootApp` and `BlinkyApp` in the 'single overwride' mode use the flash map file:
+For example: to building `MCUBootApp` and `BlinkyApp` in the 'single overwrite' mode use the flash map file:
 `FLASH_MAP=platforms/memory/PSOC6/flashmap/psoc6_overwrite_single.json`

 **Single-image**